XingFramework/xing-book/framework_guide/relayer/resource_format.md

 3. Xing "Maps"

-A Xing "Map" is a javascript object where each key in the object is a resource.
-The object is itself embedded as a key inside of another resource.
-A Xing Map is a not a resource on its own -- it must be embedded.
+A Xing "Map" is a javascript object, embedded in a resource, where each key in the object is a resource.
+A Xing Map is a not a resource on its own -- it must be embedded as a property under another resource.

 Example (a blog post composed of different blocks of content, each content is a resource):